 Linens and towels are free, but I would suggest bringing your own blanket (I had a bamboo flat sheet which was perfect).
 Each bunk has a comfy bed, a big locker, an electrical socket, and a lamp.
 Don’t be like my neighbours who turned the lights on and off without a care in the world between 12 AM and 4 AM.
 Also remember you’re in a hostel and you never know just what personalities you’ll get in a dorm.
 If you’re really sensitive, go for a private room.
 My roommates brought their entire closets over from Ireland and didn’t make use of the lockers.
 That was their downfall when some dude mistook the dorm room floor (ie. their piles of clothing) for the bathroom.

 There is Wi-Fi, but it’s only available in common areas (which should be where you spend most of your time!)
 We shared a sunset drink every night while enjoying the dazzling show put on by the sky.
 They really do call it Sunset Beach for a reason!
-There are nightly activities like beer pong, etc. To be kind of the neighbours, the hostel bar shuts down fairly early to encourage everyone to take off to the bars in town by 11 PM.
+There are nightly activities like beer pong, etc. To be kind to the neighbours, the hostel bar shuts down fairly early to encourage everyone to take off to the bars in town by 11 PM.
 SAVA and Pukka Bar were the most popular spots while I was there.

 The most fun you’ll have while staying at Outpost Beach Hostel is during the day, in my opinion.
 I spent 2 days island hopping, making friends, eating delicious freshly-cooked buffet meals on the beach, and playing DJ on a boat with the Outpost crew.
 If you’re a solo traveler this is where your social life at Outpost begins.
 Each day alternates tours A & C and B & D which are consistent across all tour groups on the island.